-When a child struggles with reading, life can be hard: The ability, or inability, to read directly affects every aspect of her life, including her self-esteem.
+When a child struggles with reading, life can be hard: the ability, or inability, to read directly affects every aspect of her life, including her self-esteem.
 Unfortunately, almost 40 percent of 4th grade students in the United States read below grade level, according to the National Assessment of Educational Progress.
 The large number of struggling readers is due in part to the fact that reading problems — namely dyslexia, which affects 10 million children nationwide — often go undiagnosed until children are well into elementary school, when it's much more difficult to address them.

 However, we now know that reading problems can be identified in early childhood and, with the appropriate support, there is a good chance struggling readers will go on to become good readers.
 A groundbreaking study by researchers at Yale University School of Medicine revealed that when children are taught solid decoding skills (connecting sounds with letters) early on, and get prompt, intensive help in learning spelling, vocabulary and comprehension skills, they can indeed master necessary reading skills.
 In fact, researchers discovered — through comparing brain scans of struggling readers with those who received intense help — that the intervention helped "turn on" and stimulate the brain's reading systems.

-Parent & Child: What is the leading reading problem among young children?
+Scholastic Parents: What is the leading reading problem among young children?

 Dr. Shaywitz: Dyslexia.
 People think it's a rare problem, but it's not.
 It's simply not true that reading comes naturally and easily to everyone.
 In fact, many boys and girls — including very bright ones — have a hard time learning to read.
 This problem is called dyslexia.

-P&C: What challenges does a child with dyslexia face?
+SP: What challenges does a child with dyslexia face?